 We got back to Bocas Town towards the end of the afternoon.
 It had been an interesting and enjoyable day out, and worth the $30 tour ticket (if only for the visit to the Zapatillas).

-If you enjoyed Bocas Del Toro Snorkeling, you may also like:
+If you enjoyed Bocas Del Toro Snorkeling, check out our Panama Roundtrip.
+You may also like: